IMadhu1/Madhu-Terraform/README.md

 Then will get new file been added like devcontainer.json where will see terraform configuration. before installing terraform we need to install aws, again go to search type >dev then add dev container configuration file --> click on Modify your active configuration --> search for aws --> First one select AWS CLI devcontainers which we ca see as verified symbol click OK --> keep default
 Final step search >rebuild and click on Rebuild container --> we will get rebuild popup then we need to click on it--> it is trying to rebuild the devcontainer then we will get new container, it will install terraform AWS CLI
+Note: When we practice terraform we also need to install Visual Studio Now we can see Terraform and AWS installed in our devcontainer